xmartlabs/fountain-docs/README.md

 1. A [`CachedDataSourceAdapter<Value>`](CachedDataSourceAdapter.md) to update the [`DataSource`].
 It's the interface that the library will use to take control of the [`DataSource`].

-As well as in the previous way, there are some optional parameters that you can specify in the [`Listing`](Listing.md) creator.
+As in the previous way, there are some optional parameters that you can specify in the [`Listing`](Listing.md) creator.

 ### Caching strategy
 <!--
-The pagination strategy that is using **Fountain** can be seen in the following image.
+The pagination strategy that is using **Fountain** can be seen in the following image. k
 ***TODO: Add an image ***
 -->